thin-edge/thin-edge.io/docs/src/references/plugin-api.md

     from the sm-agent viewpoint this is no more than a string.
   * If no version is provided the plugin is free to install the more appropriate version.
 * An optional file path can be provided.
-  * When the device administrator provides an url, the sm-agent downloads the software module on the device, then invoke the install command with a path to that file.
+  * When the device administrator provides a url, the sm-agent downloads the software module on the device, then invoke the install command with a path to that file.
   * If no file is provided, the plugin has to derive the appropriate location from its repository